FenderRicky/insightflow-analyzer/README.md

 - **Frontend**: Next.js, Tailwind CSS, Framer Motion
 - **Backend**: Node.js, Express.js
 - **Database**: MongoDB / PostgreSQL
-- **AI Integration**: Custom model prompts + external reference data from top-tier company profiles
+- **AI Integration**: Custom prompt logic + reference scraping from tier 1 company profiles
-- **Others**: JWT Auth, SEO Optimization, Accessibility Standards, Custom Branding
+- **Extras**: JWT Authentication, SEO Best Practices, Accessibility Compliance, Fully Custom Branding

 ---

-## 🔐 No AI Traces
+## 🔐 Clean, Custom Experience

-ProfilePulse is built to feel **completely custom** — no Lovable AI watermarks, logos, or default icons.
-Every piece has been personalized to maintain a premium and professional identity.
+InsightFlow is designed to feel **entirely handcrafted** — with **no Lovable AI traces**, watermarks, or default icons.
+Every element is uniquely styled to ensure a **premium, professional identity**.

 ---

-## 🚧 Features In Progress
+## 🚧 Roadmap

-- ✅ Advanced scoring algorithm for more dynamic ranking
+- ✅ Creative profile & portfolio ranking system
-- ✅ Visual report card with charts
+- ✅ Interactive feedback reports
-- ⏳ Browser extension for one-click LinkedIn/portfolio checks
-- ⏳ Resume parser and review add-on
+- ⏳ Resume and GitHub profile analyzer (coming soon)
+- ⏳ One-click browser plugin
+- ⏳ AI career advisor integration
-- ⏳ Community leaderboard
+- ⏳ Community feature for top profiles

 ---

-## 💡 Inspiration
+## 💡 Why InsightFlow?

-We built ProfilePulse to give people a **mirror into what top-tier hiring managers look for**.
-It’s your personal brand coach, UI/UX reviewer, and recruiter’s eye — all in one place.
+We created InsightFlow to serve as a **mirror to your digital presence** — giving you the same lens that recruiters, designers, and engineers at top companies use.
+It’s your intelligent companion for building a standout tech persona.

 ---

 ## 🧠 Want to Contribute?

-Got ideas or improvements?
-PRs are welcome!
-Let’s level up how people showcase their digital selves.
+Got ideas or want to improve InsightFlow?
+Open a pull request — we’re building this with community creativity in mind.

 ---

 ## 📄 License

-This project is open-sourced under the MIT License.
+This project is open-source under the MIT License.

 ---